-Training Points:
+Breathing Retraining Points:

-- Diaphragmatic Breathing: Group members should place their hands on their stomachs and take several breaths.
-Their hand should rise and fall with these breaths, and it should be pointed out that they are breathing through their chests.
-Members should be instructed to try to take several slow breaths until they feel their hand rise and fall at the stomach area. - Inhale/Exhale: Next group members should be taught to inhale through the nose and exhale through the mouth.
+- Comfort and Safety: Ask clients to settle into a position that feels comfortable and safe.
+Note that in a seated position we often breathe most easily when our back is straight and posture is aligned, but encourage clients to listen to what their bodies say feels safe and comfortable.
+Ask clients to close their eyes or lower their gaze to approximately a meter in from of them for the exercise. - Noting Change: Ask clients to assign a SUDS number to their current distress level and tell them that you will ask for a measurement again at the end of the practice. - Diaphragmatic Breathing: Group members should place their hands on their stomachs and take several breaths.
+Their hand should rise and fall with these breaths.
+Members should be instructed to try to take several slow breaths until they feel/see their hands rise and fall at the stomach area with each breath.
+A helpful prompt may be: Imagine your stomach is a balloon that you are trying to fill up with each breath. - Inhale/Exhale: Next, group members should be taught to inhale through the nose and exhale through the mouth.
 Let members practice this several times, before moving onto the concept of slowing down their breathing.
-A helpful prompt may be: Notice the coolness of your breath coming in through your nose and the warmth of your breath going out through your mouth. - Pace: Once group members have practiced diaphragmatic breathing, they should be taught an easy rhythm to create in their breathing pace: Inhale while counting to 4, Hold for a count of 7, Exhale for a count of 8, Pause for 4 before beginning again - Visual/Verbal Cue: Finally, members should introduce a word or image to themselves that will serve as a visual/verbal cue as they exhale.
+A helpful prompt may be: Notice the coolness of your breath coming in through your nose and the warmth of your breath going out through your mouth. - Pace: Once group members have practiced diaphragmatic breathing, they should be taught an easy rhythm to create in their breathing pace: Inhale while counting to 4, Hold for a count of 4, Exhale for a count of 4, Pause for 4 before beginning again - Visual/Verbal Cue: Finally, members should introduce a word or image to themselves that will serve as a visual/verbal cue as they exhale.
 With practice, they can habituate themselves to experience this word as a calming stimulus.
 Thus, they may want to choose a word such as "calm" or "relax" or "peace" to serve as their reminder.